jd1123/adproxy/README.md

 The app hits an adserver to download the ad manifest for a tv show via HTTP, and I filter these requests and return an empty response body.
 Right now, it works for Xfinity, but likely can be extended for Hulu as well.

+## Hardware
+To get this to work you need:
+* 1 Raspberry Pi
+* 1 Wifi Dongle (this assumes the Edimax dongle from Amazon)
+* 1 Ethernet Cable

 ## Can it be broken?

 Yes, TLS will break this.
 Need to work on this.